 The CRC at the University of Delaware can only be successful with dedicated students involved.
 That is why we have the following expectations:

-It is important that within CRC meeting times, we respect each others beliefs and differences.
+- We respect each others beliefs and differences.

-It is important that you show up.
-It is understandable that you are a busy college student but we do ask that if you commit to the CRC, that you will be an active part of the CRC.
+- You show up as much as possible.
+It is understandable that you are a busy college student.
+But we do ask that if you commit to the CRC, that you will be an active part of the CRC.
 You do not have to attend every event, but we ask that you attend more than not.
 Your presence is important not only for your recovery, but for the community of recovering persons.

 What we offer:

 - End of the year celebration

-Advocacy, resources on and off campus
+- Resources on and off campus